jpswalsh/academicons/README.md

     <link rel="stylesheet" href="/path/to/folder/academicons.css" />

+Make sure that this link appears before the link for the Font Awesome CSS, or else it will interfere with the `fa-` classes.
 Call the icons in the same way as you would using Font Awesome, but replacing `fa` with `ai`:

     <i class="ai ai-google-scholar-square fa-3x"></i>

-Note that the Font Awesome styling classes (such as `fa-3x`, `fa-spin`, etc.) can be used with Academicons.
+All of the Font Awesome styling classes (such as `fa-3x`, `fa-spin`, etc.) can be used with Academicons.

 ###With IcoMoon
 The SVG font (`fonts/academicons.svg`) can be readily imported into the IcoMoon App (https://icomoon.io/app/), allowing you to merge only the icons that you want into your icon set.